DaniilRen/ReceiptScanner-Client/README.md

-# Client app
-Desktop Photis client
+# Photis desktop client
-works with windows 10/11
+Compatible with windows 10/11 and linux distributions

 ## Installation
 1. Create and activate python venv: